INPUD: Regional organisations

 Accordingly, INPUD is subdivided into seven regional or topical groupings themselves gathering local groups.
 Regional or topical INPUD members are organized as their own networks of people who use drugs, with the same aims and objectives as INPUD's.
 It receives funding from the Robert Carr Fund to develop the consortium of networks.

 As of July 2022, there are six regional groups plus one topical group (INWUD).

 International Network of Women who Use Drugs (INWUD)

 Founded in 2010, INWUD is the global network of women who use drugs.
 It has been shedding light on gender-specific issues like sexual and reproductive health, or gender-specific repression of women who use drugs (such as forced abortion or sterilization) as well as issues of stigma.

 African Network of People who Use Drugs (AfricaNPUD)

-AfricaNPUD is a network founded in 2015 by and for African people who use drugs, and headquartered in Tanzania.
+AfricaNPUD is a network founded in 2015 by and for African people who use drugs, and headquartered in Kenya.
 It is currently present across 15 countries in the African region.
 AfricaNPUD accepts membership from both individual members and community-led organizations.